learn-co-curriculum/react-hooks-react-app-example/README.md

 `ExampleComponent`, however, is used within `App`. `App` is at the top-most level, the _parent component_ of our React app content.

-## Importing, Exporting, and the Component Chain
+## Importing, Exporting, and the Dependency Tree

 There are two other sections in the `App.js` file we haven't touched on: